 Larry Rose accompanied Gordon to these representations and to give any necessary public relations assistance.
 By February 28, 1992, the ‘Original 6’ had the support to file a petition for a Private Bill with Victoria to establish the Foundation.
 On May 14th Norm and Gordon appeared before the Parliamentary Reform, Ethical Conduct, Standing Order and Private Bills Committee in Victoria of which Mike Farnworth was a sitting member.
 The Bill was sponsored by the M.L.A Dr. Barbara Copping and supported by John Cashore.

-On June 4, 1992, the Act to incorporate the Coquitlam Foundation received Royal Assent and the Coquitlam Foundation was now in place.
-The founders were subsequently joined on the Board by the three statutory representatives - then mayor Lou Sekora for the City, Louella Hollington, the School Board Chair, and Gayle Carter, the past president of the Chamber of Commerce.
-The Board was rounded off by Gerri Wallis, Jean Aussant and Dr. Crosby Johnston.
-The Board's first executive consisted of Gordon Fulton as Chair, Gerri Wallis as Vice-chair, Norm Cook as Secretary and Ted Nikiforuk as Treasurer.
+On June 5, 1992, the Act to incorporate the Coquitlam Foundation received Royal Assent and the Coquitlam Foundation was now in place.
+The founders were subsequently joined on the Board by the three statutory representatives and members at large to make the Foundation’s first board:

 By 2008, the Coquitlam Foundation’s level of activity necessitated a move from the volunteer-driven model of the past; staffing support was required.
-With the active support of then Mayor Maxine Wilson and Board Chair Colleen Talbot, the foundation undertook the ‘Kickstart Campaign’ to raise funds to hire a part-time executive director.
+With the active support of then Mayor Maxine Wilson and Board Chair, Colleen Talbot, the foundation undertook the ‘Kickstart Campaign’ to raise funds to hire a part-time executive director.
 The development community was very generous and sufficient funds were raised for the first two years of part-time staffing.
 Colleen Talbot played a significant role for many years, stepping in to Chair the board when the position was vacated.
 In the fall of 2008, Laurel Lawson was hired as the first executive director of the Coquitlam Foundation.

 By 2009, at least $50,000 was being gifted to the community in grants and awards each year.
 In 2010, the Coquitlam Foundation was nominated for the Not-for-Profit of the year award by the Tri-Cities Chamber of Commerce.
-With only a half-time staff person and volunteer efforts driving it's operation, the foundation was honoured to be among a list of some of the largest and most generously staffed service organizations in the Tri-Cities.
+With only a half-time staff person and volunteer efforts driving its operation, the foundation was honoured to be among a list of some of the largest and most generously staffed service organizations in the Tri-Cities.
 Ms. Lawson remained with the Foundation until July 2011, when health complications from an accident the previous year required that she take time to more fully recover.
 Dale Clarke assumed the position of Executive Director on August 1, 2011.
 Four years later, Ms. Clarke moved onto new challenges, and Jill Cook assumed the role of Executive Director on Aug.
 1, 2015.
 Cook came to the foundation with a wealth of experience, having been executive director of the Tri-Cities Chamber of Commerce (2006-2009), the Coquitlam Heritage Society (2009-2014), and the Crossroads Hospice Society.
 Following Cook’s retirement in November 2016, Coquitlam resident Dwight Yochim, a Registered Professional Forester with an impressive leadership record in business and charitable organizations, was named the new Executive Director.

-The Foundation passed the $2.2 million milestone in capital in May 2012.
-The policy of the Foundation has been to grow capital, while at the same time addressing its statutory mandate of meeting the unmet needs of the residents of Coquitlam.
-The Foundation has made over $700,000 in community grants and scholarships since its inception.
+The Foundation passed the $3 million milestone in capital in 2017.
+The policy of the Foundation has been to grow capital, while at the same time addressing its statutory mandate of meeting the needs of the residents of Coquitlam.
+The Foundation has made well over a million dollars in community grants, bursaries and scholarships since its inception.